davidmoten/rxjava2-extras/README.md

 `alwaysTrue`

-##FlowableTransformers.onBackpressureBufferToFile
+##onBackpressureBufferToFile
-With this operator you can offload as stream's emissions to disk to reduce memory pressure when you have a fast producer + slow consumer (or just to minimize memory usage).
+With this operator you can offload a stream's emissions to disk to reduce memory pressure when you have a fast producer + slow consumer (or just to minimize memory usage).

 <img src="https://raw.githubusercontent.com/davidmoten/rxjava-extras/master/src/docs/onBackpressureBufferToFile.png" />